 Requirements shall be demonstrated without requiring full integration and testing with the required wheeled vehicle chassis and mechanicals.
-The LFEV-Y4-2016 team shall design, test, and demonstrate electrical functions using the dynamometer test stand such that the electrical functions can be easily integrated with the rest of the car in 2017.
+The LFEV-Y5-2017 team shall design, test, and demonstrate electrical functions using the dynamometer test stand in such a way that the electrical functions can be easily integrated with the rest of the car at a later date.

-Detailed analysis of the Formula Hybrid rules was conducted during previous efforts.
-The 2016 team is encouraged to review and update these results.
+Detailed analysis of the Formula Hybrid and EV rules was conducted during previous efforts.
+The 2017 team is encouraged to review and update these results.
+All rules should be met, if possible.
+Should the rules between Hybrid and EV be in conflict on some point, the LFEV should be designed to meet the rules associated with the specific competition targeted for this year.

 Considerable progress was made in previous years, yet some software and hardware deliverables were never successfully integrated or failed to meet many LFEV requirements.
-The 2016 team may choose to re-use all or part of the previous work, or completely discard it, as the team sees fit.
+The 2017 team may choose to re-use all or part of the previous work, or completely discard it, as the team sees fit.
 This freedom to discard previous work notwithstanding, parts of the previous project that do adequately meet LFEV requirements may not be discarded and replaced with new parts that do not meet those requirements.
-The 2016 project should not "backslide".
+The 2017 project should not "backslide".